Content is the new advertising.

 How to hire a professional content writer: Before you go out there to hire a freelance writer who will consistently create excellent content for you, lay some groundwork first.

 a).
-Have a definite objective: If you can’t explain the objective you have for every piece of content you create, then you’re not ready yet to hire someone.
+Have a definite objective: If you can’t explain the objective you have for every piece of content that you create, then you’re not yet ready to hire someone.

 Just like businesses develop an objective for their social media marketing efforts, blogging and content writing should also be aimed at a specific, pre-defined target.

 There are a lot of content writers out there.
 Some of them are trained to write for lead generation, while others know how to persuade and nurture a relationship with potential customers.
 Some writers, like SEO copywriters, know how to optimize for search engines as well as write copy that sells.

 Your objective for creating a piece of content will guide you to the right solution.
 You’ll then know where your traffic is coming from and why people act the way they do on your site.

 b).
 Set a budget: Investing in content creation and marketing is a worthwhile endeavor.
 In one survey, HubSpot documented that 71% of marketers were planning to work with an increased content marketing budget.

 Over the next 12 months, Stipso predicts a significant growth in content marketing spending.

 Before you hire a content writer (if that’s your choice), then save yourself considerable hassle and set a budget.
 This budget should be for the totality of marketing, not just writing articles.

 Remember that 69% of digital marketing spending is going to content creation – because quality content is what prospects and customers want.